runoncedev/job-tracker/README.md

 ### Tailwind CSS

-Pairs very well with LLMs, it's very fast to compile and easy to understand.
-With some external tooling like the Prettier plugin and the IDE extension, the DX is really good.
+Pairs very well with LLMs and it's very fast.
+Implementing dark mode is easy.
+It comes with some external tooling like the Prettier plugin and the IDE extension, which makes the DX is really good.

 ### React